abahernest/weather_monster/readme.md

 git clone https://github.com/abahernest/weather_monster.git
 cd weather_monster
 npm install
-npm run dev   // this runs the app with nodemon you can use npm start instead
+npx sequelize db:migrate  //this transfers the db schema to your postgres db npm run dev   // this runs the app with nodemon you can use npm start instead
 ```